SAP-archive/cloud-mobile-sample-servers/Backends/Setup Neo.md

 <a name="deployapp"/>

 ## Deploy the Java Backend to Neo
-Now that you have the Java Backends handy we will go ahead an deploy it on the NEO landscape.
+The actual WAR files are available under the [Release](https://github.com/SAP-samples/cloud-mobile-sample-servers/releases) tab on GitHub.
+No we can go ahead an deploy a backend on the NEO landscape.

 Please go back and login to your [SAP Cloud Platform](https://account.hanatrial.ondemand.com/) account.
 There please select **Neo** as your landscape.